Glenn Kappel, Carole Wray, and I arrive at our group campsite shortly after noon

 Chiricahuas.
 For an encore, he then polishes off a large apple – core,

 seeds, and all – before spitting out the stem.
 While enjoying our lunches,

 the conversation suddenly takes a bizarre twist to the subject of people dying

 while sitting on the commode.
-How in hell did we get on this subject anyway??
+How did we get on this subject anyway?
 As

 a physician, Sharon nonchalantly indicates this is just normal and typical